 DWSRF amounts are awarded by EPA to States as grants.
 The States then makes subawards in the form of loans to its subrecipients.
-Therefore, in determining the amount of Federal funds expended to be reported on the Schedule of Expenditures of Federal Awards (SEFA), subrecipients receiving DWSRF loans should include project expenditures incurred under these loans during the audit period as provided in OMB Circular A-133 §205(a).
-These are subawards-not direct Federal loans-and, therefore, neither OMB Circular A-133 §.205(b) nor §.205(d) applies when calculating the amount of Federal funds expended.
+Therefore, in determining the amount of Federal funds expended to be reported on the Schedule of Expenditures of Federal Awards (SEFA), subrecipients receiving DWSRF loans should include project expenditures incurred under these loans during the audit period as provided in OMB Circular A-133 §205(a)/2 CFR section 200.502(a).
+These are subawards-not direct Federal loans-and, therefore, neither OMB Circular A-133 §.205(b) nor §.205(d)/2 CFR sections 200.502(b) or (d) apply when calculating the amount of Federal funds expended.